Europe Packing Checklist for Spring and Summer

 Note that the temperature in spring ranges between 15 degrees to 22 degrees in Western Europe.
 Northern Europe is colder.

-Even in the sunny days, you can be surprised by the chilling winds which may occasionally be followed by rainfall.
+Even on sunny days, you can be surprised by the chilling winds which may occasionally be followed by rainfall.

 You will be walking a lot so bring a good pair of running or walking shoes.
 I prefer the running shoes for the additional grip they provide.